-The Kentish MAN was established with funding from the HEFCE MAN initiative of 1998-99, in the context of Janet (UK) strategy to use Regional Networks as an essential component of the provision of network services to institutions.
-Initially four Kent-based HEIs collaborated to draw up a specification and agreed how the funding would be sourced.
+The Kentish MAN was established in 1998-99.
+The strategy to use Regional Networks, in the context of Janet (UK), was an essential component of the provision of network services to institutions.
+Initially four Kent-based HEIs collaborated – Canterbury Christ Church University, University of Greenwich, University of Kent and Imperial College London.
 Phase I of the Kentish MAN initiative provided connectivity to the main sites from Canterbury to Wye via Chatham.
-Before the completion of Phase I, there was the opportunity to expand the network under the HEFCE MAN initiative for 1999-2000, and the Kent Institute of Art and Design (KIAD) joined the consortium, At the same time the University of Kent and Canterbury Christ Church University took the opportunity to extend their links within the network to include some of their subsidiary campuses.
+At this point, there was the opportunity to expand the network and the Kent Institute of Art and Design (KIAD) joined the collaboration.

-Between 2011-2017 GOETEC Ltd worked to bring the Universities and Colleges together to share expertise and good practice, explore possible shared services and to participate in the management and operation of the KPSN network that provided the infrastructure for FHE throughout this period.
-This partnership also continued to provide the links into the high capacity national JISC network, to onward global connections and the Internet.
-Throughout this period the FHE community enjoyed very reliable and resilient network services by GOETEC’s strong participation in the collective procurement across the Kent public sector through KPSN.
+Between 2011-2017 GOETEC Ltd worked to bring the universities and colleges together to share expertise and good practice, explore possible shared services and to participate in the management and operation of the KPSN network that provided the infrastructure for FHE throughout this period.
+This partnership also continued to provide the links into the high capacity national Jisc network to onward global connections and the Internet.
+Throughout this period the FHE community enjoyed very reliable and resilient network services as a result of GOETEC’s strong participation in the collective procurement across the Kent public sector through KPSN.